Sustainability / Social Report / Creating Attractive WorkplacesSupport for Human Resource Development

 Our career training is for mid-career recruits as well as the newly promoted.
 It puts an emphasis on teaching how trainees can put the knowledge and skills they learned to use on the job, and it aims to motivate people after they are promoted or recruited while promoting individual skill improvement and behavioral changes.

-Age-Specific Career Training: The Fifty Seminar and The Forty Seminar
+Age-Specific Career Training (The Thirty Seminar / The Fifty Seminar / The Forty Seminar)

 Since FY2022/3, Daicel has held The Fifty Seminar, an age-specific career training program for employees in their early 50s.
-In FY2023/3, we expanded the scope of our age-specific career training program to begin offering the "Forty Seminar," available to employees in their 40s.
+In FY2023/3, we expanded the scope of our age-specific career training program to begin offering the "Forty Seminar," available to employees in their 40s, and the “Thirty Seminar,” available to employees in their 30s.
 During this training program, participants engage in group work with people of the same age to reconfirm their strengths and expertise.
 In addition, they work out how they can contribute to their organization in the future.
-They also receive information about preparing for a fulfilling future life, as well as deepening their understanding of the Company’s internal systems for older workers (pensions and the post-retirement re-employment system).
+They also receive information about preparing for a fulfilling future life, as well as deepening their understanding of the Company’s internal systems (pensions and the post-retirement re-employment system).

-We anticipate that this training program will help employees in their 40s and 50s map out their future career paths independently and enable them to excel in their careers and create a fulfilling life for themselves.
-In FY2023/3, 193 employees took part in the Fifty Seminar and 65 attended the Forty Seminar.
+We anticipate that this training program will help employees in their 30s, 40s, and 50s map out their future career paths independently and enable them to excel in their careers and create a fulfilling life for themselves.
+In FY2024/3, 100 employees took part in the Fifty Seminar, 66 attended the Forty Seminar, and 73 attended the Thirty Seminar.

 Establishment of the Career Support Center

-Along with creating a career development mechanism for Daicel employees to choose their own career path, we launched the Career Support Center in April 2023 to provide career consultation services.
-In the future, we will begin offering these services to all employees rather than only new graduates and mid-career recruits.
+Along with creating a career development system (Self-Career Dock)for Daicel employees to choose their own career path, we launched the Career Support Center in April 2023 to provide career consultation services.
+In the future, we will begin offering these services to all employees rather than only to graduates and mid-career recruits.
 Career-related information is provided through our company intranet in addition to our career training sessions.

 Development of Specialized Skills